Home Loan Floating Interest Rate_Banner_WC

 Zero Prepayment Charges

-Individuals who have availed of a Home Loan on fixed interest rates can prepay or foreclose their loan at no additional cost at any point during the life of the loan.
-On the other hand, those who have availed of a home loan on fixed interest rates must pay a prepayment penalty.
-This is a huge advantage for individuals who do not wish to stay in debt for 15 to 20 years and plan to repay their home loan before the end of the agreed tenor.
+Individuals who have availed of a Home Loan on floating interest rates can prepay or foreclose their loan at no additional cost at any point during the life of the loan.
+On the other hand, those who have availed of a Home Loan on fixed interest rates must pay a prepayment penalty.
+This is a huge advantage for individuals who do not wish to stay in debt for years and plan to repay their Home Loan before the end of the agreed tenor.

 *Terms and conditions apply.